ZHANGneuro/modified-Iowa-Gambling-Task--IGT-/README.md

 If you PASS you neither win nor lose any money.
 Some decks will be more profitable than others.

-Place your index fingers on the <%values.playkey_label%> and <%values.passkey_label%> - keys on your keyboard.
+Place your index fingers on the <a> and <l> - keys on your keyboard.
 To PLAY, press the  <a> -key.
 To PASS, press the <l> -key.
 You start with $2000."